Kelsey Tredgett

 I first came to the University of Leeds in 2016 graduating with a BSc in Psychology in 2019 and an MSc in Cognitive Development & Disorders in 2020.
 I was interested in both health and forensic psychology but developed a particular academic interest in topics related to violence against women with my Master’s research concerning the association between childhood trauma and rape myth acceptance.
 The project found some correlation between traumatic childhood events and the acceptance of rape myths however this could not explain the signifiant gender differences identified.
 This prompted me to consider other disciplines alongside psychology that could offer some explanation for the gendered nature of crimes like domestic abuse, rape and sexual assault as well as the everyday inequalities experienced by women in intimate relationships (for example performing the majority of domestic labour and childcare duties).

 During my time away from my studies, 2 years working for the National Institute for Health and Care Research, I considered how I could take my interests into a PhD.
-From researching ‘good mother’ discourses I became aware of the ways in which disabled women are uniquely disadvantaged by gendered discourses around sexuality, partnerhood and parenting.This therefore fuelled a new interest in disability studies and combining principles of the social model of disability with my feminst approach.
+From researching ‘good mother’ discourses I became aware of the ways in which disabled women can be uniquely disadvantaged by gendered discourses around sexuality, partnerhood and parenting.This therefore fuelled a new interest in disability studies and combining principles of the social model of disability with my feminist approach.

 Since starting a PhD I myself have been diagnosed with ADHD and thus identify as a disabled woman.
 This deepened my understanding of and passion for disability studies prompting me to reflect on my own past experiences and consider the additional barriers I have faced as a result of gendered presentations of ADHD as well as its diagnostic criteria.
-Through this time I have also idenfitied a large amount of research that presents a negative view of being a disabled woman as well as mothering with impairment.
-Whilst this research is valuable, I aim to provide space for a more positive, coutnernarrative to this literature base.
+Through this time I have also idenfitied a large amount of research that presents a negative view of being a disabled woman as well as mothering with impairment by focusing on families involved in child protection proceedings or experiencing mental health crises.
+Whilst this research is valuable, I aim to provide space for a more balanced and comprehensive account of mothering with impairment to include the joys of motherhood.

 Research interests